 Perhaps I shouldn’t be offering Blair a vinegar-soaked sponge, but scapegoating him as all sides of the political spectrum want to do – He lied to us!
 He was sycophantic to Bush!
 A poodle!
 A narcissist! – obscures the larger, much more painful issue: that the UK invaded Iraq not because of weapons of mass destruction.
 Nor Al Qaeda.
 Nor Saddam’s tyranny.
 Nor Zionism.
 Nor even for oil.
 And certainly not because Tony Blair is a weak man or a strong man.
 No, in the final analysis there was only one reason why we invaded Iraq.
 Because the US wanted us to.

-The Tories certainly wouldn’t have done, and their attempts now to wriggle out of their enthusiastic support for the war – without which Blair would not have won his Commons war vote – by bleating about being ‘misled’ by Blair is just shameless opportunism.
+The Tories certainly wouldn’t have said ‘no’, and their attempts now to wriggle out of their enthusiastic support for the war – without which Blair would not have won his Commons war vote – by bleating about being ‘misled’ by Blair is just shameless opportunism.

 Likewise with Blair.
 Those loud complaints about Blair’s ‘sycophancy’ to George Bush over Iraq – well, really it’s mostly about how we don’t like to be reminded of our national sycophancy towards US interests, unavoidable as it may very well be.
 Sometimes its that very unavoidability that makes it so painful.

-Blair, ever the actor, decided to make a virtue of what was essentially a political necessity.
-Being something of a devotee of the Method School, he probably even succeeded in convincing himself of that necessity: and yes, doing so meant that, like Thatcher before him the US gave him a global stage to preen upon.
+Blair, ever the actor, decided to make a virtue of what he saw as a political necessity.
+And in doing so found that like Thatcher before him the US gave him a global stage to preen upon.
 But this is what the US has done to the UK since the Second World War.

 As a military satellite of the US – or giant American aircraft carrier, as the great American anti-imperialist Gore Vidal puts it – we’ve been bigged up by US power as a way of further projecting that power around the world.
 Like, say, Austria-Hungary was by Germany in the early Twentieth Century, but with slightly less interesting headgear.
 As a result we have remained far too big for our post-Imperial, post-industrial, post-everything breeches.
 Though we of course prefer to term it: ‘punching above our weight’.
 As if punching above your weight was something clever.
 Even when you’re not teetering as we now are on the verge of bankruptcy.